Alejandrehl/recipe-app-api/README.md

 - How does Django determine where to look for tests?:
   Django searches for any Python module starting with "test".
 This is why you can store your tests in "tests.py" or "tests/test_something.py"

+- Why would you use mocking?
+  Mocking is used to isolate the specific code to be tested and to avoid unintended consequences of running your unit tests.

+- When writing unit tests, you should never:
+  Depend on external services.